 - Spatial awareness.
 A keen understanding of their surroundings, including distance, proportion, and relative positions of objects.

 - Mental imagery.
-The ability to create and manipulate mental pictures of objects in their mind.
+The ability to create and manipulate mental pictures of objects within the mind.

 - Navigation skills.
 Easily navigating using maps and landmarks, having a good sense of direction.